Skip to Content

 If you have a buck to spare, you can always visit the Lord Hill Mineral Collecting Area in New Hampshire to collect topaz specimens, garnets, and quartz, among many other things.

 The Green Ledge is a beautiful location in New Hampshire worth visiting.
-However, focusing on the pegmatites near Milan would be best to find topaz.
-At Victor Head, near Stark, you can also find many topaz specimens in the area of pegmatites.
+However, focusing on the pegmatites near Milan would be best for finding Topaz.
+At Victor Head, near Stark, you can also find many topaz specimens in the pegmatites area.

 The western slopes of Hutchins Mountain are filled with topaz specimens, amethyst, and other valuable gemstones and minerals.